Antisemitism in the United Kingdom: 1900s to 1920s: Finance and immigration

 During the Second Boer War (1899–1902), some opposed to the war asserted that Jewish gold mining operators and financiers with their large stakes in South Africa were a driving force behind it, with Labour leader Keir Hardie asserting that Jews were part of a secretive "imperialist" cabal that promoted war.
-The Independent Labour Party, Robert Blatchford's newspaper The Clarion, and the Trade Union Congress all blamed "Jewish capitalists" as "being behind the war and imperialism in general".
+The Independent Labour Party, Robert Blatchford's newspaper The Clarion, and the Trades Union Congress all blamed "Jewish capitalists" as "being behind the war and imperialism in general".
 John Burns, a Liberal Party socialist, speaking in the House of Commons in 1900, asserted that the British Army itself had become "a janissary of the Jews".
 Henry Hyndman also argued that "Jewish bankers" and "imperialist Judaism" were the cause of the conflict.
 J. A. Hobson held similar views.
 According to one historian, "The Jew baiting at the time of the Boer War and the Marconi scandal was linked to a broader protest, mounted in the main by the Radical wing of the Liberal Party, against the growing visibility of successful businessmen in national life and the challenges.
 What were seen as traditional English values."

 From 1882 to 1919, Jewish numbers in Britain increased fivefold, from 46,000 to 250,000, due to the exodus from Russian pogroms and discrimination, many of whom settled in the East End of London.
 By the turn of the century, a popular and media backlash had begun.
 The British Brothers' League was formed, with the support of prominent politicians, organising marches and petitions.
 At rallies, its speakers said that Britain should not become "the dumping ground for the scum of Europe".
 In 1905, an editorial in the Manchester Evening Chronicle wrote "that the dirty, destitute, diseased, verminous and criminal foreigner who dumps himself on our soil and rates simultaneously, shall be forbidden to land".
 Antisemitism broke out into violence in South Wales in 1902 and 1903 where Jews were assaulted.
 One of the main objectives of the Aliens Act in 1905 was to control such immigration.
 Restrictions were increased in the Aliens Restriction Act 1914 and the immigration laws of 1919.

 In addition to anti-immigration campaigners, there were antisemitic groups, notably The Britons, launched in 1919, which called for British Jews to be deported en masse to Palestine.
 In 1920, the Morning Post published over 17 or 18 articles a translation of The Protocols of the Elders of Zion, which subsequently formed the basis of a book, The Cause of World Unrest, to which half the paper's staff contributed.
 Later exposed as a forgery, they were initially accepted, with a leader in The Times blaming Jews for World War I and the Bolshevik regime and calling them the greatest threat to the British Empire.